← All Neighbourhood Guides

 ~30-40 min

-Line 2 east from Old Mill or Jane to Bloor-Yonge, then Line 1 south.
+Bus to Royal York Station, then Line 2 east to Bloor-Yonge and Line 1 south.
 Car is competitive: ~20-25 min off-peak via Gardiner.

 Financial District